Frequently Asked Questions at the Museum and Memorial

 Photography is generally allowed in all areas of the Museum and Memorial except for the films or where otherwise noted.
-Tripods, selfie sticks and standalone lighting are not allowed.
+Tripods, selfie sticks and standalone lighting are not allowed inside the Museum.
 Electronic devices are not permitted to record any of the films or audio in the Reflection Rooms.
 Drones are allowed on the exterior grounds of the Museum and Memorial, but drone operators must be licensed as required by the FAA and must inform the proper authorities as appropriate about operational plans.
 All commercial photography/filming must be approved in advance.
 For complete guidelines, visit our Policies and Permits page.

 Can I visit the top of the Tower?

 Yes, tickets for admission are available when the Tower is open.
 The Liberty Memorial Tower has a 217-foot-high, open-air observation deck.
 To reach the top of the Tower, guests ride an elevator and climb 45 steps.
-Like the Museum and Memorial, tripods and standalone lighting equipment are not allowed.
+Like the Museum, tripods and standalone lighting equipment are not allowed.
 Backpacks and bags larger than a purse are not allowed in the Tower at any time.
 While there is no prohibition of these items, the Museum and Memorial recommends that they not be carried into the galleries and reserves the right to not allow a bag or backpack.
 All bags and backpacks may be checked at no charge at Guest Services near the main entrance.
 All parcels brought into the building are subject to search at any time.

 Is there an ATM on property?